meitallevy/ImageProcessingCv2Tools/README.md

 * Designed for high school robotics competitions
 * Works best under consistent lighting conditions
 * Scripts are modular: you can combine functions to create a custom vision pipeline

+---

+## Crazy Eyes: Face and Eye Overlay

+This repository also includes a **fun real-time face and eye manipulation script**, designed as an experimental exercise in computer vision:

+- **Detects faces and eyes** using Haar cascades (`haarcascade_frontalface_default.xml` and `haarcascade_eye.xml`)
+- **Switches eyes** between detected faces in real-time
+- **Optional framing** around faces and eyes to visualize detection
+- Provides a **live GUI** with instructions displayed at the bottom of the window

+**Controls while running:**

+- `Space`: Show / hide switched eyes
+- `Esc`: Exit the program
+- `1`: Toggle framing around faces and eyes

+It complements the robotics vision scripts by showing how object detection and manipulation can be applied to different types of targets (faces/eyes) beyond competition objects.